micro-os-plus/micro-os-plus-iii/tests/posix-io/README.md

 ## device

-Test the `CharDevice` class, that implements the POSIX read/write API.
+Test the `device_char` class, that implements the POSIX read/write API.

 ## pool

-Test the `Pool` class, that manages a pool of File or Socket objects.
+Test the `pool` class, that manages a pool of file or socket objects.

 ## file

-Test the `File` and `FileSystem` classes, that implement the POSIX file related functions.
+Test the `file` and `file_system` classes, that implement the POSIX file related functions.

 ## directory

-Test the `Directory` class, that implements the POSIX directory related functions (opendir(), readdir(), etc).
+Test the `directory` class, that implements the POSIX directory related functions (opendir(), readdir(), etc).

 ## socket

-Test the `Socket` class, that implements the POSIX socket API.
+Test the `socket` class, that implements the POSIX socket API.